CHAPTER Eng

 and date of signing below the following preprinted statement:

-“I the undersigned am making the foregoing statements and attest that
+“I the undersigned am making the foregoing

-the statements are made in good faith and are true in every respect.”.
+statements and attest that the statements are made in good faith and are true

-The candidate for re-examination who fails the NCEES examination 3
+re-examination who fails the NCEES examination 3 consecutive times shall have

-consecutive times shall have their application for license denied.
+their application for license denied.

 (d)

-If the application for licensure is denied by the board based on failing
+If the application for licensure is denied by the board based on

-opportunity to request a hearing for reconsideration pursuant to Plc 200.
-Any such request shall be made in writing and
+provided an opportunity to request a hearing for reconsideration pursuant to

-received by the board within 30 days of the receipt of the notification of
+in writing and received by the board within 30 days of the

-(e)
+(e) Candidates

-Candidates failing the NCEES examination and wish to retake the
+failing the NCEES examination and wish to retake the examination for a 4th

-examination for a 4th time, without a hearing before the board,
+time, without a hearing before the board, shall submit

-board grants approval to sit for re-examination.
+approval to sit for re-examination.

-(g)
+(g) If the

-If the application for licensure is denied based on failing the
+application for licensure is denied based on failing the examination 4 or more

-examination 4 or more consecutive times, the applicant shall be provided an
+consecutive times, the applicant shall be provided an

 opportunity to request a hearing for reconsideration pursuant to Plc 200 after